ibm-cloud-docs/solution-tutorials/gather-visualize-analyze-iot-data.md

 ![](images/solution16/cloudant.png)

-## Detect Anomolies using Machine Learning
+## Detect Anomalies using Machine Learning
 {: #data_experience}

 In this section, you will use the Jupyter Notebook that is available in the IBM Data Science Experience service to load your historical temperature data and detect anomalies using z-score.